Go back to all articles

-Programming with Grafana and InfluxDB for load testing engineers
+Programming with Grafana and InfluxDB for Load Testing Engineers

 In Part 1 of this tutorial, we had a close look on how to update your load testing environment to make load testing results automation possible.
 Instead of preparing your load testing report manually for days, with the environment discussed above, your data structure will depend on you, not you on your data structure.